shenqianjin/soften-client-go/README.md

 Soften provides checkpoints as optional choices before you send messages to your messaging middleware.
 Learn more about send checkpoints in [manual].

-The following show you a case of send checkpoints:
+Here is an example of send checkpoints to satisfy the following requirements:
 - schedule VIP users' messages to a high level topic
 - send Disable users' messages to dead letter topic
 ```go